Kopel Kahana

 Kopel Kahana (1895 – 14 July 1978) was a British rabbinical scholar and authority on Jewish, Roman, and English law.

-Born in Eisiskes, Lithuania in 1895, Kahana studied at Lithuanian yeshivot and served as rabbi in Bialowieza and Rozanai, Poland.
+Born in Eisiskes, Lithuania in 1895, to Leah and Judah.

+Kahana studied at the "Knesset Beit Yitzhak" Slobodka Yeshiva and served as rabbi in Bialowieza and Rozanai, Poland.

+He was married to Sosza (Sarah) from the Szmojsz (pronouced Shmoish) family.
+Her father Michael was a well-known Rabbi in Kobrin.
+They had nine children together, but they all persihed in the Holocaust.

-Before World War II, he went to Cambridge University, where he studied law.
-From 1946 to 1968 he was lecturer in Talmud and codes at Jews College, London, which before then had trained few rabbis.
+Just before the outbreak of World War II, he went to Cambridge University, where he studied Roman and English law, and became a professor thereof, specialising in comparative law.
+From 1946 to 1968 he was lecturer in Talmud and codes at Jews College, London, and had charge of the Rabbinical Diploma Class.
+On his retirement, he was designated Emeritus Professor.